unreno/viral-identification/README.md

 > upto 112 c5.16xlarges Spot Instances with the current Spot Instance limits
 > upto 150 c5.12xlarges Spot Instances with the current Spot Instance limits Not sure how this translates into the 180.
+Also, given that Batch is starting these instances, the numbers are beyond my control.
+It is still unclear to me as to why it wouldn't start my SPOT instance even when I had none running.

 8/20/2019, 12:51:31 PM	instanceChange	launched	{"instanceType":"c5.18xlarge","image":"ami-0d09143c6fc181fe3","productDescription":"Linux/UNIX","availabilityZone":"us-east-1d"}	i-0593e7f9bf14cfee1
 8/20/2019, 12:51:31 PM	instanceChange	launched	{"instanceType":"c5.18xlarge","image":"ami-0d09143c6fc181fe3","productDescription":"Linux/UNIX","availabilityZone":"us-east-1d"}	i-0ed25aae31baf8885